Most of our rehearsals and meetings take place in the rehearsal room in the Palais de l’Europe, headquarters of the Council of Europe.

 If you are a regular attender from outside the Council we shall probably arrange for you to be on the “floating” badge list.
-Those on this list do not need to be met by a staff member, but will be issued with a temporary badge in exchange for a passport or other photo ID.
-They must, however, enter at the PC Ouest entrance (see below).
+Those on this list do not need to be met by a staff member, but will be issued with a temporary badge in exchange for a copy of a passport or other photo ID.
+They must, however, enter at the PC Ouest entrance in allée Spach.
 If this instruction concerns you we’ll make sure you know about it.

 Finding the rehearsal room

 Go through the main entrance of the Palais de l’Europe.
 The rehearsal room is through the entrance hall, down the stairs near the newspaper shop.
 Turn left on the staircase, and the rehearsal room is next to the projection room.

 Mobile phone signals are very weak in the rehearsal area, so don’t trust your call to get through even if you have a number for someone there.
 However, if you get lost or stranded outside, there is a telephone in the room.
 Call 4461 from Council of Europe extensions, or 0390 214461 from outside.